 MS, University of Georgia, Honors Interdisciplinary Studies (2003)

 Current Research and Scholarly Interests

-If you’re interested in joining the lab, let us know.
-We look forward to meeting you!
+If you’re interested in joining the lab, let us know!

 - Significant Locus and Metabolic Genetic Correlations Revealed in Genome-Wide Association Study of Anorexia Nervosa American Journal of Psychiatry 2017

 - Largest GWAS of PTSD (N=20,070) Yields Genetic Overlap with Schizophrenia and Sex Differences in Heritability Molecular Psychiatry 2017